daminetreg/inglued/ROADMAP.md

 ## Version 1 - 31.
 March 2017 : Release basic functionalities
 Scope of this version is to support simple use cases for the xxhr and cpp.js needs.

-  - [ ] Working CMakelists.txt generation
+  - [x] Working CMakelists.txt generation
     - `#inglued <>` based compilation
     - `find_package()` system based compilation (hacked in with a mapping for boost for the moment)
     - Working simple test folder and default compilation unit generation
   - [ ] Working COMPILE.md documentation generation
   - [x] Support for boost dependencies and for any `#inglued <>` library.
   - [ ] Release for linux
-  - [ ] Documentation for easy installation and for use of feature.
+  - [ ] Documentation for easy installation and for use of cmake feature.

 ## Version 2 - Somewhere in End of April : Making it usable for anyone